peter-huang0402/tmp_test/README.md

             </property>
          ```

     - Step3.
-Assign vocres to HBA's interrupt handler
+Assign vocres to HBA's interrupt handler to SOFA

          Check your HBA card and get `bus:device.function` of HBA card.
 In my computer, there are 3 HBA cards and the frist hba card lists `02:00.0`.